-When assessing applications, reviewers will consider what a consumer is (patients, doctors, nurses, carers, or the public) to understand the need for all proposals to address consumer engagement in a meaningful way.
+When assessing applications, reviewers will consider what a consumer is (patients, doctors, nurses, carers, those with lived experience or the public) to understand the need for all proposals to address consumer engagement in a meaningful way.

 It is important to note that not all proposals will be able to address all health equity areas but it is important for the applicant to explain why or why they are not addressing these areas.